Langholm: Neil Armstrong

 He then walked for lunch at Buccleuch Hall.
 His visit is captured in online video.
 In coverage by the international press, the Chicago Tribunes front-page story included a map of the British Isles marking only London and Langholm.
-Armstrong universally known for his humility is remembered as having no interest on his visit of boasting of his achievements.
+Armstrong, universally known for his humility is remembered as having no interest on his visit of boasting of his achievements.
 Instead he was absorbed in finding out more of his Armstrong heritage and making a connection with the area.

 Others

-Thomas Telford was born nearby and worked in Langholm as an apprentice early in his career.
+The civil engineer and road builder Thomas Telford was born nearby and worked in Langholm as an apprentice early in his career.